• Skip to content

 The rear seat layout represents an intelligent design as the seats fold down and also fold up.
 When folded up, you’ll find in-floor storage, ideal for hiding out of sight your valuables and other important items.
 You’ll also find the expected drop-down center armrest with two beverage holders.

-Back up front, you’ll find an instrument panel composed of a pair of analog displays — tachometer and speedometer with a digital driver’s information center located between the two.
 This model has a leather-wrapped tilt and telescoping steering wheel as well as wheel-mounted auxiliary controls and cruise control.
 A tow mode stalk is fixed to the right side of the column; the wiper controls are on the left side.

 To the left of the steering wheel and on the lower dash are the light switch knob and switches for the cargo light and the 120-volt outlet.
 To the right of the steering wheel is the push button start/stop button and the four-wheel drive knob.

 The center stack has a color display on top with audio, CD, auxiliary, navigation, and map modes as well as apps, phone, and camera access.
 Beneath that are audio system knobs and switches, followed by a trailer control switch and a USB port, auxiliary audio input, and a 12-volt outlet.
-At this trim level, heated front seats are included with switches located on either side of the open tray found at the base of the stack.

 Nissan makes available leather seats and this model included them.
 Stitched leather covers the seats, runs across the top of the dash, and is on the door handles.
 Soft touch materials, high-end plastic trim, and harder plastics are found elsewhere in the cabin.